UX Graduate Spotlight: How A UX Designer Sharpens Their Skills

 I highly recommend this job because it’s evolving all the time.
 The interesting part of UX design is keeping up with how people interact with technology, and being able to make sure that the experience is possible.
 I know that we say we learn something new every day, allthough in this role, it’s absolutely true.
 And because we’re thinking about the way that people behave, you can apply what you learn to your own mindset.
 So any time I learn something I feel like I’m becoming a better person, for myself and for my family, which helps me make better products for everybody else.

-If you’re ready to start your own UX career path, sign up for Miami Ad School’s UX Bootcamp before February 11th.
+If you’re ready to start your own UX career path, sign up for Miami Ad School’s UX Bootcamp by March 15th.

 Subscribe to our newsletter!